“Let’s make law of attraction detox centers around the country…we’re almost at that point.”

-Mood instability related to manifesting goals might look like: excessive elation when things are going well quickly followed by rage when things don’t go your way; lack of emotional balance; being emotionally triggered easily and often; and lack of genuine peaceful emotions.
+Mood instability related to manifesting goals might look like: excessive elation when things are going well quickly followed by rage or despair when things don’t go your way; lack of emotional balance; being emotionally triggered easily and often; and moods being tied to goals and productivity levels.

 Despair related to manifesting might look like: hopelessness; feelings of worthlessness; blaming yourself for something negative you believe you attracted; spiraling into guilt and shame about what you have and have not manifested; loss of energy; lack of purposeful action; and helplessness.
 If this type of despair continues, seeking treatment for depression may be warranted.